eth-sc-comp/benchmarks/README.md

 ## Using This Repository

-We use nix to provide a zero overhead reproducable environment that contains all tools required to run the benchmarks. if you want to add a new tool then you need to extend the `flake.nix` so that this tool is present in the `devShell`.
+We use Nix to provide a zero overhead reproducible environment that contains all tools required to run the benchmarks. if you want to add a new tool then you need to extend the `flake.nix` so that this tool is present in the `devShell`.